 This structure allows you promote your talents in a most effective way.
 The right presentation of your summary, photo, resume and testimonials will glue the employer to the screen.

 For the bait to work, your page has to be brief.
-Do not overload it with details (the most common mistake.)
+Do not overload it with details (the most common mistake!)

-A good webpage upgrades you to the level of superior candidate.
+A good profile upgrades you to the level of superior candidate.
 Its impact is twofold – you project a strong image to the recruiter (sell yourself) and at the same time it gives you the confidence that is often the winning factor in a job search.